neoncortex/bashed/README.md

 ````

 ## Function dictionary:
-The functions that are to be used directly have two names: one "big" name, unambiguous, and other shorter, easier to type.
+Most functions that are to be used directly have two names: one "big" name, unambiguous, and other shorter, easier to type.

 The functions are:
 - edit, e: execute ed commands on file;